APPLICATIONS ACCEPTED ON A ROLLING BASIS

 - Junior faculty should be working on research projects on economic issues that affect developing countries.

-The Weiss Fund is funded by CRI and aims to sponsor research that will positively affect the lives of poor people in poor countries.
+The Weiss Fund is funded by the CRI Foundation and aims to sponsor research that will positively affect the lives of poor people in poor countries.
 The potential impact of research on the poor can be long run, research can duplicate an existing study in a different context, or it can investigate a negative result – showing that something that is widely done has no impact or less impact than is normally believed.
 The research could seek to discover flaws in past research findings.
 Research that challenges conventional wisdom is encouraged.
 Cross-disciplinary work is welcome.